 What Causes Inflammation?
 The Top 10 Worst Offenders

-If you keep up with current health news, you’re probably familiar with the buzzword inflammation and the ongoing discussion about the potentially harmful effects it can have on our health.
+If you keep up with health news, you’re probably familiar with the buzzword inflammation and the ongoing discussion about the potentially harmful direct and side effects it can have on our health.

 In fact, some health experts such as Dr. William Joel Meggs – an inflammation specialist at the Brody School of Medicine at East Carolina University and the author of the book The Inflammation Cure – even make the bold claim that inflammation ”may well turn out to be the elusive holy grail of medicine, the single phenomenon that holds the key to sickness and health.”

 What Is Inflammation?

 Before we try to understand why inflammation is so important and how it affects our health, let’s first consider the simple but very important question: what exactly is inflammation?

 Simply put, inflammation is an important and necessary part of the healing process (i.e., our natural immune response).
 Its job is to protect our body against harm by:

 - repairing damaged cells and tissues in our body after injury

 Normally, our immune system triggers inflammation when it recognizes anything that is alien in our body.